Community engagement during COVID-19Updated May 24, 2021

-As we continue to navigate the COVID-19 pandemic, it is still possible to have a successful semester with your community partner.
+As we continue to navigate the COVID-19 pandemic, it is still possible to have a successful semester, virtually or in-person, with your community partner.
 By moving away from transactional thinking regarding these projects, and moving towards more of a relationship, you and your partners can create a mutually-beneficial plan.

 Additionally, visit the following sites and resources as you consider your next steps

 Community partner needs